luyadev/luya.io/docs/guide/app/assets.md

 Sometimes you may want to access the folder with the asset files, therefore you need to retrieve the base URL of the asset which as the *actual path of the folder in the filesystem* which is in the `public_html/assets/$HASH_NUMBER`.

-Run the the get bundle method inside your view file for the registered assetManager in the view object:
+Run the `getBundle()` method inside your view file for the registered `assetManager` in the view object:

 ```php
 $myAsset = $this->assetManager->getBundle('\\app\\assets\\MyTestAsset');